Getting the Right AuDHD Diagnosis and Testing for Your Child

 The term “AuDHD” is relatively new and not yet widely recognized in medical literature.
 AuDHD stands for the co-occurrence of Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).
 While both neurodivergent brain profiles are well-documented independently, their intersection is gaining attention among researchers and clinicians.

-The overlap can make diagnosis complex.
-Some experts argue that recognizing AuDHD as a distinct condition could aid in developing more tailored interventions.
-However, it's important to note that as of now, AuDHD is not an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Some experts argue that diagnosing AuDHD as a distinct condition could aid in developing more tailored interventions.
+However, it’s important to note that as of now, AuDHD is not an official diagnosis in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Despite this, many parents and professionals find the term helpful in describing the unique challenges faced by children exhibiting characteristics of both ASD and ADHD.
+Understanding the core symptoms of both these mental health challenges is important to be able to give proper support.

 What is it Like Having AuDHD?
 Common Signs and Symptoms